Austro-Hungarian campaign in Bosnia and Herzegovina in 1878

 The campaign to establish Austro-Hungarian rule in Bosnia and Herzegovina lasted from 29 July to 20 October 1878 against the local resistance fighters, Muslims and Orthodox Serbs, supported unofficially by troops of the Ottoman Empire.
-The Austro-Hungarian Army entered the country in two large movements: one from the north into Bosnia, and another from the south into Herzegovina.
+The Austro-Hungarian Army entered the province in two large movements: one from the north into Bosnia, and another from the south into Herzegovina.
 A series of battles in August culminated in the fall of Sarajevo on the 19 August after a day of street-to-street fighting.
 In the hilly countryside a guerrilla campaign continued until the last rebel stronghold fell after their leader was captured.